gnss-sdr/geniuss-place/_sp-blocks/10-observables.md

 The role of an _Observables_ block is to collect the synchronization data coming from all the processing Channels, and to compute from them the GNSS basic measurements: **pseudorange** and **carrier phase**.
 {: .notice--info}

-The pseudorange is defined as follows:
+The **pseudorange measurement** is defined as the difference of the time of reception (expressed in the time frame of the receiver) and the time of transmission (expressed in the time frame of the satellite) of a distinct satellite signal.
+It can be modeled as follows:

 $$ P = \rho + c \left( dt_r - dt^s \right) + d_{\text{trop}} + d_{\text{ion}} + d_{\rho} + k_{P_r} - k_{P_s} + d_{P_{\text{multipath}}} + \epsilon_P $$